ridzuan5757/k8s/docs/1_concepts/4_workload/3_6_jobs.md

 for a DNS label.
 Even when the name is a DNS subdomain, the name must be no longer than 63 characters.

+### Job Labels

+Job labels will have `batch.kubernetes.io/` prefix for `job-name` and `controller-uid`.

+### Pod Template

+The `.spec.template` is the only required field of the `.spec`.
+The `.spec.template` is a pod template.
+It has exactly the same schema as a Pod except it is nested and does not have `apiVersion` and `kind`.

+A Pod template in a Job must specify appropriate labels and an appropriate restart policy.
+Only a `RestartPolicy` equal to `Never` or `OnFailure` is allowed.